 The NRI has incorporated a social vulnerability index (SoVI) rating1 as a "consequence enhancing risk component" using the SoVI compiled by the Hazards and Vulnerability Research Institute in the Department of Geography at the University of South Carolina.
 This SoVI is a location-specific assessment and measures the social vulnerability of U.S. counties to environmental hazards utilizing 29 socioeconomic variables which have been deemed to influence a community's vulnerability.
 The comparison of SoVI values between counties within the State allows for a more detailed depiction of variances in risk and vulnerability.
-Figure 4-4 shows this social vulnerability rating by county in Montana, with those counties shaded in darker red having the highest levels of social vulnerability.
+Figure

 1 As of 2024 the NRI has switched to use the social vulnerability index (SVI) produced by the CDC.
 The analysis here was done using the SoVI model described here.
-Both indices produce similar results.
+Both indices produce comparable results, with some important differences.
+Also see Tarling, H.A.
+(2017) Comparative analysis of social vulnerability indices: CDC's SVI and SoVI®, Lund University, Sweden, Masters Thesis, 75p.